satoyan/scap/README.md

 ## How to use

 1. select lines which you want as visual mode.
+2.
-2. press keys 'gs'
+  * press keys 'gs' to copy to clipboard as Markdown code block.
-3. then web browser will open https://ray.so
+  * press keys 'gS', then browser will open https://ray.so with text selected